 Notice of Elector Qualifications / List of Electors - SCRD

 Notice of Elector Qualifications / List of Electors - Gambier Local Trust

 The Province of British Columbia has uploaded a collection of information for potential candidates.

-As of May 29, 2014, Elections BC will oversee the campaign financing and third party advertising rules.
-Local governments will retain responsibility for administering voting and accepting candidate nomination forms.
-For answers to questions about the Local Elections Campaign Financing Act (i.e. election advertising, third party advertising sponsors and campaign financing rules), please contact Elections BC toll free at 1 855 952-0280; or by email at firstname.lastname@example.org .
+Elections BC oversees campaign financing and third party advertising rules.
+Local governments have responsibility for administering voting and accepting candidate nomination forms.
+For answers to questions about the Local Elections Campaign Financing Act (i.e. election advertising, third party advertising sponsors and campaign financing rules), please contact Elections BC toll free at 1-855-952-0280; or by email at email@example.com .
 Elections BC has also developed a Guide to Local Elections Campaign Financing in BC, as well as the Third Party Sponsor Guide to Local Elections in BC.

 Information for Voters

 If eligible, you may vote in a local election in the Sunshine Coast Regional District (SCRD) or the Gambier Island Local Trust Area as either a resident elector or as a non-resident property elector - someone who owns property in the jurisdiction but lives somewhere else in BC.
 This guide answers a few of the basic questions about local government elections in British Columbia.

 Am I on the Voter’s List?

 The Sunshine Coast Regional District uses the Provincial Voters' List as its List of Resident Electors.
 If you have previously registered as a non-resident property elector, you will continue to be registered as an elector.